lukensmall/pkg_ping/README.md

 -d causes the fork()ed DNS caching process to be skipped.

+-D is "Debug" mode.
+It makes the ftp calls after the initial one short circuit. and sets up a timer.
+   I use it along with -d to look at performance.
+It uses about a third of a second for me.

 -f prohibits a fork()ed process from writing the fastest mirror to file even if it has the power to do so as root.

 -g generates the large https list from which to retrieve and parse "ftplist", which you no doubt, noticed if